Skip to content

 Tonight as I sit on my back porch listening to violin covers of some of my favorite R&B jamz, star gazing and simply breathing in fresh air…I chose to sit in this moment and simply be.

-As I looked around I thought about how each home contains an individual or family that is dealing that holds their unique story.
+As I looked around I thought about how each home contains an individual or family that is dealing with something.
+Each holds their unique story.

 Are you up for a quick challenge?